Sealing Criminal Records in Texas

 Benefits of Hiring an Experienced Attorney

-Your past does not need to dictate your future.
+Your past shouldn’t dictate your future.
 If you want to get your records sealed, we recommend you speak to a skilled criminal defense lawyer to find out if you may qualify for Nondisclosure.
 The Westbrook Law Firm has over 20 years of legal experience, and we sincerely believe that people deserve a second chance.

 When you hire our firm, you can trust that we will work diligently to make sure you are given that opportunity.
 We will conduct an in-depth review of your criminal record and determine if you qualify for a Nondisclosure of your criminal records.